scwinjitselflearning/local_repo_01_github/README.md

-#This is my new README file.
+# This is my new README file which I have created from the local.